Dynamic self-loops in networks of passive and active binary elements: Role of the race condition rules

-Interestingly, for all race condition rules, the probability of finding a self-loop increases as a power law for $NJ_0 \ll 1$, and saturates toward a constant value with $J_0$ for $NJ_0 \gg 1$ (Figs. \ref{fig:arbitrary_differentRules}-a to d).
-Except for rule $0$, the large-$J_0$ plateau value increases monotonically with $N$, and in all cases the data suggests that $P_{sl} \rightarrow 0$ when $N$ increases.
+Interestingly, for all race condition rules, the probability $P_{sl}$ of finding at least one self-loop increases as a power law for $NJ_0 \ll 1$, and saturates toward a constant value with $J_0$ for $NJ_0 \gg 1$ (Figs. \ref{fig:arbitrary_differentRules}-a to d).
+Similar dependencies have been observed for other properties of interacting hysterons \cite{van2021profusion, lindeman2021multiple, lindeman2025generalizing}.
+Except for rule $0$, the large-$J_0$ plateau value increases monotonically with $N$, and in all cases the data suggest that $P_{sl} \rightarrow 1$ when $N$ increases.
 Moreover, in all cases, the size of self-loops seems to be exponentially distributed, modulo the specific constraints on the self-loop sizes discussed above.